people process technology framework

 Our recommendation is to consider team training an integral part of each project and return to it whenever you deem it necessary.

-The role of Processes in the PPT framework
+The Role of Processes in the People Technology and Processes Framework

 The PPT framework defines the process as the series of steps and actions that come together and that are required to happen to produce a specific result or goal.
 Unlike the people component, which focuses on the “who,” processes respond to the question, “How will we make things happen?”.